dssg/triage/src/triage/component/postmodeling/readme.md

 ### Generating the Experiment Report

 There are two ways to generate the experiment report:
-1. Modify your `run.py` file and `.yaml` config file to automatically generate the report after each Triage experiment run.
+A. Automatically generate the report after each Triage experiment run
-2. Copy the example report file and update the parameters to specify an existing experiment.
+B. Generate the report for an existing experiment Copy the example report file and update the parameters to specify an existing experiment.

-#### Generating the report after each Triage experiment run
+#### A. Generating the report after each Triage experiment run

-To generate the experiment report after every Triage experiment run, do the following:
+To generate the experiment report after every Triage experiment run, do the following **before** running your experiment:

 1. Copy the `triage_experiment_report_template.ipynb` to your project repo